Vigil Mass on Saturday at 4:00pm at St. Thomas More church,

 St. Bernadette of Lourdes

-St. Bernadette was born as the first of nine children in Lourdes, France on January 7, 1844 to a very poor family.
-Bernadette suffered with poor health for most of her life.
+St. Bernadette, who suffered with poor health, was born as the first of nine children in Lourdes, France on January 7, 1844 to a very poor family.

+Bernadette joined the Sisters of Charity but died from tuberculosis at the age of 35 on April 16, 1879.
 Thirty years later, her body was exhumed.
-While the crucifix and rosary she carried had been oxidized, her body remained incorrupt.
-The incorruption was cited as one of the miracles supporting her canonization.
+While the crucifix and rosary she carried had been oxidized, her body remained incorrupt, one of the miracles supporting her canonization.

-Nearly 70 cures at Lourdes have been verified as miraculous after extremely rigorous scientific and medical examinations could not explain the cures.
-Bernadette asked the local priest to build a chapel at the site of her visions and the Sanctuary of Our Lady of Lourdes is now one of the major Catholic pilgrimage sites in the world.
+Nearly 70 cures at Lourdes have been verified as miraculous after extremely rigorous scientific and medical examinations.
+The Sanctuary of Our Lady of Lourdes is now one of the major Catholic pilgrimage sites in the world.

 Feast day: April 16